xjamundx/blog/_posts/2015-07-31-paypal-i-wanna-help-you.md

 ![Paypal home page](/blog/img/2015-07-31/05.png)

+Of course, now I need to wait for the two small amount deposits to arrive on my account, which could never happen - if they also have validation enabled when sending out those.
+Who knows, I can't debug **that** through my web browser.

-I sincerely hope that my message will get to a developer or a manager at your software department.
+I sincerely hope that my message will get to a developer or a manager at PayPal's software department.
 Here it is:

 > PayPal, it looks like you have a small bug in your client side input validation
 > settings.
 Unfortunately I could not get through your customer service, but